 Common Oil Sand Extraction Scenario:

-The EDDY Slurry Pump is perfect for pumping oil and tar sand slurry, drilling mud control, and oil sump transfer.
-This unit does NOT pump dry sand, we need at least a foot or two of water on top to create a sand slurry.
+The EDDY Slurry Pump is perfect for pumping oil and tar sand slurry, drilling mud control, drill cuttings removal, and oil sump transfer.
+This unit does NOT pump dry sand, we need at least a foot or two of water on top to create a sand or mud slurry.
 Call with questions.

 By using a Submersible EDDY Pump in an oil sand extraction application, you can handle the most abrasive of materials while minimizing clogs and other maintenance problems.
 The EDDY Pump allows you to pump the sand slurry at distances over 2-miles at production rates of up to 600 tons of slurry per hour or 5000 GPM.

 Below are commonly pumping distances we see, along with a pump curve to match the details.
 Contact us with your exact numbers and we can provide you with a pump curve tailored to your job.

 Equipment Used: EDDY Slurry Pump 6 Inch setup.

 Optional HPU: Excavator powered attachment OR a separate Hydraulic Power Unit (HPU) will power the pump attachment.
 The ideal option is based on your project requirements.

 Do you know specifics about your project?
 Let us know and we can create your own personalized pump curve.

 If you have questions about your application, contact us.

 Applications: Mud Control for Drilling, Drill Cuttings Transport/Disposal, Oil Sand Extraction, Oil Sumps